dnSpy/dnSpy/README.md

 - Translated to several languages
 - Highly extensible
 	- Write your own extensions and add your own features
-	- All big features are already extensions (assembly editor, debugger, decompiler)
+	- All major features are already extensions (assembly editor, debugger, decompiler)
 - Multiple tabs and tab groups
 	- Your screen is too big?
 Don't cut it in half, add another vertical tab group and read two classes at once!
 	- The tabs and positions within the text editors are saved when you close dnSpy and restored at startup so you can continue where you left off